-When working on strategy engagements with for-profit enterprises, I draw on Nilofer Merchant’s QuEST process framework (book; chapter excerpt).
-QuEST (Question, Envision, Select, Take) provides a sensible, detailed, and effective way of engaging an organization’s reality by asking questions, envisioning possible options, selecting the best ones, and distributing the resulting priorities among the team.
-I’m also watching with interest the Brightline Initiative, which puts forward a similar well-argued set of principles.
-While none of this is revolutionary, it demands a certain discipline and focus — and doesn’t allow a group of executives to set out a “theoretical” approach while leaving the rest up to everyone else to figure out.
+When working on strategy engagements with my clients, I draw on Nilofer Merchant’s QuEST process framework (either explicitly or implicitly).
+It provides a sensible, detailed, and effective way of engaging an organization’s reality by asking questions, envisioning possible options, selecting the best ones, and distributing the resulting priorities among the team.
+While none of this is revolutionary, it encourages a certain discipline and focus — and importantly doesn’t allow a group of executives to set out a “theoretical” approach while leaving the rest up to everyone else to figure out.

-A good strategy is one that all stakeholders — advisory board, executives, and employees — are bought into and know how to execute.
-Good strategy minimizes the “translation problems” that frequently get in the way of being successful.
+A good strategy is one that all stakeholders — board, executives, and employees — agree on and know how to execute.